cocos/cocos-docs/en/ui/multi-resolution.md

 When the ratio of width to height of the design resolution is relatively small, the use of this mode will cut down some parts of the background image on the upper/lower sides of the screen.

-### No matter how much the ratio of width to height of the screen is, all the contents of design resolution will be completely displayed, and black borders are permitted
+### No matter how much the ratio of width to height of the screen is, all the contents of design resolution will be completely displayed, and black borders are permitted.

 In the last example, supposing the screen has a resolution of `640 x 960`.
 If you want to make sure the background image is completely displayed on the screen, you need to simultaneously open  **Fit Height** and **Fit Width** in the Canvas component.
 The zooming in/out proportion of the scene image is calculated according to the smaller dimension in the screen resolution.
 In the example in the following picture, because the ratio of width to height of the screen is less than 1, the calculation of the zooming in/out proportion will be based on width, i.e., 640/800 = **0.8 times**.